chloealbright/DevHiveMind/Algorithms & Data Structures/Dynamic Programming.md

 # Example
 we can approach this two ways either  a top-down approach were use a combination of closure, recursion, and memorization I feel like this is possibly better if were using a tree that doesn't have a lot of depth

+### Top-Down vs. Bottom-Up

+- **Top-Down**: Starts from a bigger, more abstract picture and works towards smaller details.
+It's recursive and can exceed the call stack with large values.
+Memoization is recommended for pure functions where inputs result in predictable outputs.

+- **Bottom-Up (Tabulation)**: Is iterative and often faster, especially with large values.
+It's data-driven and uses known information to compute unknown values.
+It follows a different approach where you first address unknown indices and then use known values to fill in the gaps.

+For more information on dynamic programming patterns, you can refer to this [resource](https://mageswaran1989.medium.com/a-mind-map-of-dynamic-programming-patterns-to-ace-interviews-72ff0370bb27).

 ```javascript
 top-down approach